vestalux/sljekyll/help/suggest-a-title/confirmation/index.md

 sidebar: help
 ---

-Thanks for suggesting your titles.
+Thanks for suggesting some title(s).
 We'll get back with a decision within a couple of working days.

-We do try and buy as many suggestions as possible, but we can't guarantee we'll stock your suggestion.
+We do try and buy as many suggestions as possible, but we can't guarantee we'll stock it.

+If you've got any questions call 01473 351249 or email help@suffolklibraries.co.uk